danrot/master-thesis/03_implementation.md

 ## Test setup

+Since there are tests written against the specification already, it was natural to make use of them.
+Therefore this section will treat the test setup of the Jackalope Project.

 ### General

-The most important piece of software for testing in PHP is PHPUnit[^20].
+The most important piece of software for testing in PHP is PHPUnit[^21].
 It's an implementation of xUnit for PHP, which is a collective name for the shared architecture of testing frameworks across all major programming languages.
 The architecture was introduced by Kent Beck with SUnit for SmallTalk, and the best